In the eighth week of Instant Pulse, we asked the sector the following question:

 How much do you agree or disagree with the following statement?

-“The on-going general price increase in prices is having a severe impact on our organisation’s capacity to survive, deliver and achieve our mission.”
+“The on-going general increase in prices is having a severe impact on our organisation’s capacity to survive, deliver and achieve our mission.”

 How did you respond?